5 runs, no outs: Guardians pounce on Tigers in ALDS opener

 Operating on the unorthodox “chaos” strategy -- using a bevy of bullpen arms in hopes of neutralizing arguably the most platoon-averse lineup in baseball -- the Tigers were unable to capitalize on the favorable matchups they mapped out.

-Aside from a critical error from third baseman Zach McKinstry that led to a run with José Ramírez at the plate, each of the other three run-scoring knocks was with Detroit seemingly in a platoon advantage.
+Aside from what was initially ruled as a critical error by third baseman Zach McKinstry that led to a run with José Ramírez at the plate (although Major League Baseball changed the error to an RBI double on Sunday), each of the other three run-scoring knocks was with Detroit seemingly in a platoon advantage.

-“They watered the field when we came in to take ground balls, and they didn't water it for the game,” McKinstry said of the error, which resulted from an in-between hop.
+“They watered the field when we came in to take ground balls, and they didn't water it for the game,” McKinstry said of his play on Ramírez's knock that produced an in-between hop.
 “So it just took a weird hop off the dirt, the first kick.
 I hoped to make that play but didn't, and we end up losing the game because of it."

 Also in that fateful first, lefty-hitting Josh Naylor poked a single through the right-side hole vs. the lefty Holton with the infield in, against a sweeper way outside and in an 0-2 count.
 At that point, Hinch turned to right-hander Reese Olson, whose first pitch was a hanging slider that the righty-hitting Thomas ambushed by pulling it 394 feet and above the big wall in left field.